EdJaPe/CSCI345-Course-Materials/Syllabus.md

 ## Course Accounts

-In addition to a campus lab account, you need an account in the CSCI assignment turn-in system.
+In addition to a campus lab account, you need an account in the CSCI assignment turn-in system, [https://inginious.csuchico.edu](https://inginious.csuchico.edu "INGInious"), check Canvas for instructions on creating an account.

-Go to [https://turnin.ecst.csuchico.edu](https://turnin.ecst.csuchico.edu "Tyson's Turnin System") and create a new account.

-Once you create an account, log on and enroll in CSCI 345, make sure you enroll in the correct section.

-**I WILL DROP YOU FROM THE CLASS IF YOU DO NOT CREATE THIS ACCOUNT**
+**You will not be able to submit a number of the assignments if you don't create this account**

-You will potentially use this system to turn in some of your assignments, the rest will be submitted via GitHub.
+You will use this system to turn in some of your assignments, the rest will be submitted via GitHub.

 ## Textbook